President Joe Biden revs up Philly Democrats by slamming Trump as focus turns to voter turnout in the city

 » READ MORE: The Trump and Harris campaigns are flooding the zone in Pennsylvania this week

 The president’s visit, just 21 days before Election Day, also underscored how critical Philadelphia and its collar counties could be for Harris.
-She is expected to win the deep-blue city, where Democrats far outnumber Republicans, and she must run up the score in voter-rich southeastern Pennsylvania in order to prevail in the crucial battleground state.
+She is expected to win the deep-blue city, where Democrats far outnumber Republicans, and she must run up the score in voter-rich Southeastern Pennsylvania in order to prevail in the crucial battleground state.

 » READ MORE: Six trends that could decide Pennsylvania for Kamala Harris or Donald Trump

 However, Trump’s campaign thinks he can perform better in the city than Republican nominees have in the past, given frustration with the economy and his working-class appeal.
-Polls show Trump has made inroads with Black and Latino voters compared to 2020, when he lost Pennsylvania by about 80,000 votes.
+Polls show Trump has made inroads with Black and Latino voters compared with 2020, when he lost Pennsylvania by about 80,000 votes.

-And some Democratic city committee members have raised alarm this year about the party’s turnout operation, suggesting longtime party chair Bob Brady — a former congressman and a close friend to Biden — wasn’t overseeing a cohesive, citywide strategy.
+And some Democratic City Committee members have raised alarm this year about the party’s turnout operation, suggesting longtime party chair Bob Brady — a former congressman and a close friend to Biden — wasn’t overseeing a cohesive, citywide strategy.

-But Brady and other party leaders projected confidence Tuesday, saying the party and campaign are working closely to blanket neighborhoods across the city in an effort to turn out voters.
+But Brady and other party leaders projected confidence Tuesday, saying the party and the campaign are working closely to blanket neighborhoods across the city in an effort to turn out voters.

 “Many people are working, really pushing it,” Brady said.
 “People say it’s the most important election in their lifetime.
 It’s not.
-It’s the most important election in my mother and father’s life, their mother and father’s life...
-We can’t put this nut back in the White House.”
+It’s the most important election in my mother and father’s life, their mother and father’s life. … We can’t put this nut back in the White House.”

 And Parker acknowledged the attention on the city, quipping: “You are Democratic leaders in the largest city in the swingiest state in the nation — no pressure.”